jsmensah002/ML-Model-Comparison-Categorical-Targets/README.md

 Project Goal:
--Compare the performance of three machine learning models—Logistic Regression (LR), Support Vector Machine (SVM), and Random Forest Classifier (RF) for predicting a categorical outcome.
+- Compare the performance of three machine learning models—Logistic Regression (LR), Support Vector Machine (SVM), and Random Forest Classifier (RF) for predicting a categorical outcome.
 The dataset used focuses on customer churn prediction.

 Method:
 - Built and trained three separate models (LR, SVM, RF) to predict customer churn.